Nazchanel/eshaniyer.com/resume.markdown

 ### ***Certificates***

 *  **Food Handlers Certificate** <a href="/assets/handlers-certificate.pdf" target="_blank"><i>(Link)</i></a>
 	* Food Handlers Certificate that certifies me to work in the food industry.
-This was used to run my *Kulfi Kream* business
+This was used to run my *Kulfi Kream* business.
 * **Coding Competition #1** <a href="/assets/class-certificate.pdf" target="_blank"><i>(Link)</i></a>
-	* Was awarded this certificate on November 5, 2021 for winning a Java coding challenge competition.
+	* Awarded on November 5, 2021, for winning a Java coding challenge competition.
 * **Coding Competition #2** <a href="/assets/collin-college.pdf" target="_blank"><i>(Link)</i></a>
 	* Participated with a team in the Collin College Hackathon, sponsored by Netscout, and earned 3rd place overall
 * **UT Dallas 9 Week AI Bootcamp** <a href="/assets/ai-bootcamp.pdf" target="_blank"><i>(Link)</i></a>